Vanilla-OS/handbook/_posts/2023-01-19-change-default-shell.md

 chsh -s /usr/bin/fish
 ```

-- After changing the Default Shell to Fish, we need to reboot the system one last time to apply the changes.
+- After changing the Default Shell to Fish, we need to reboot the system to apply the changes.

 - The next time you open your Terminal Emulator, you will be in Fish Shell.

 ## Revert your Default Shell to Bash

-- You can run the following command to revert your Default Shell to Bash:
+- You can run the following command to revert your Default Shell to Bash:-

 ```bash
 chsh -s /usr/bin/bash